 - Rub the bottom of a casserole dish with butter, then lay the bottom halves of the hot cross buns in the dish, scattering the sultanas on top.
 Arrange top halves of the hot cross buns on top and the remainder of the sultanas.
 Pour the custard mix into the casserole dish and leave to soak for at least 15 minutes.

-Cooks treat: save half a cup of the custard mixture, add a teaspoon of Cognac and enjoy.
+Cooks treat: save ladle’s worth of the custard mixture, add a teaspoon of Cognac and enjoy.

 - Place the dish in a deep roasting tin, half-fill the tin with boiled water and bake for 45 minutes, checking towards the end to make sure it doesn’t burn.
 The pudding will have a slight crust and be slightly wobbly inside.
 Dust with icing sugar.
 Icing sugar can hide a multitude of sins.
 Serve with thickened cream.